Vector Databases, Streaming Architectures, Real-time Processing, Machine Learning, Data Engineering

 Streaming Architectures Fundamentals

 Streaming architectures process data continuously as it arrives, rather than in batch jobs.
-Systems like Apache Kafka, Apache Flink, and Apache Pulsar form the backbone of modern data streaming platforms, enabling organizations to react to events in real-time.
+Systems like Apache Kafka 4.0+ (now running on KRaft consensus instead of ZooKeeper), Apache Flink 2.0+, and Apache Pulsar 3.x+ form the backbone of modern data streaming platforms, enabling organizations to react to events in real-time.
+For detailed coverage of Kafka fundamentals and architecture, see Apache Kafka.

 In a streaming architecture, data flows through pipelines as events.
 Producers write events to topics, consumers read and process them, and stream processors transform, aggregate, or enrich the data.
 This creates a continuous flow of information that can power real-time applications, dashboards, and machine learning models.